camunda/blog.camunda.org/content/post/2016/10/migrate-from-activiti-to-camunda.md

 }
 ```

-Of course, we think that we have the more correct resource-oriented approach :-) Check for yourself in the [Camunda 7.5 REST API reference](https://docs.camunda.org/manual/7.5/reference/rest/).
+Of course, we think that we have the more correct resource-oriented approach :-) but check for yourself in the [Camunda 7.5 REST API reference](https://docs.camunda.org/manual/7.5/reference/rest/).

-By the way: We had one customer in the past who developed a small REST facade for Activiti REST calls used, and pointed that to Camunda in the background.
+By the way, we had one customer in the past who developed a small REST facade for Activiti REST calls used and pointed that to Camunda in the background.
 Depending on the number of REST clients, this might be a good strategy.

 ## Core engine features